-The survey contained questions about respondent demographics as well as their experience of the use of mpMRI in their centre with answers graded between "never" and "always".
-Finally, there were a series of questions on their comfort with interpreting mpMRI as well as their educational experiences focused on prostate imaging ranked on a Likert agreement scale, ranging from 1 (Not at All) to 5 (Strongly Agree).
-The survey was developed by a team of staff and trainees and tested for readability and face validity by staff urologists and residents in both the US and Canada.
-The survey concluded with one free-form open-ended question inviting the trainees to share their thoughts on how best to delivery educational method(s).
+The survey contained questions about respondent demographics, as well as their experience with the use of mpMRI in their center, with answers graded between "never" and "always."
+Finally, there were a series of questions on their comfort with interpreting mpMRI, as well as their educational experiences focused on prostate imaging ranked on a Likert agreement scale, ranging from 1 (not at all) to 5 (strongly agree).
+The survey was developed by a team of staff and trainees and tested for readability and face validity by staff urologists and residents in both the U.S. and Canada.
+The survey concluded with one free-form, open-ended question inviting trainees to share their thoughts on how best to deliver educational method(s).

-The survey was delivered to both US and Canadian urology trainees as a convenience sample including residents ranging from post graduate year 1 to 5 (PGY1-PGY5).
-The survey was delivered opportunistically in hard copy at resident research and educational meetings between April 2019-December 2019.
+The survey was delivered to both U.S. and Canadian urology trainees as a convenience sample, including residents ranging from postgraduate year (PGY) 1-5.
+The survey was delivered opportunistically in hard copy at resident research and educational meetings between April 2019 and December 2019.